puskuriuday/Full-stack-Todo-app/README.md

 # Full-stack-Todo-app
-Fully functional Toda app .which is my first project in web devlopment stack.
+Fully functional Todo app .which is my first project in web devlopment stack.